Last updated on May 20th, 2023 at 02:54 pm

 Like the spacious blue sky or the blue vastness of the ocean, blue allium flowers symbolize open-heartedness, honesty, please, and tranquility.

 The red/burgundy allium flowers generally symbolize romance and passionate love.
 The red color is also seen as a color of excitement and courage.

 Pink is the color of femininity and a tender, romantic life.
 Pink allium flowers symbolize such gentle love and affection.

 The orange allium flowers symbolize passion and excitement.

-- Due to the strong odor, the Allium flower are safe from pests, including rabbits and pesky deer.
+- Due to the strong odor, the allium flower is safe from pests, including rabbits and pesky deer.

-- Allium flowers contain organosulfoxides which are safe for humans but toxic to pets, including cats and dogs.
+- Allium flowers contain organosulfides which are safe for humans but toxic to pets, including cats and dogs.